 Looking back, I am super thankful for the binder-mindset, because it makes for a breeze to flip to my lessons, reading logs, running records, etc. It also makes for an uncluttered table, which I love!
 I’ve revamped it as I’ve learned how to simplify.
 Here are a few guided steps to how I set mine up.

 - Insert front cover into binder and spine.
-Get yours by clicking the picture or download free here.
-I’ve also made a paid chevron version which is super cute.
+Get yours paid chevron version which is super cute or this by clicking the picture download free version that is fun too.

 - Place velcro onto the binder’s inside front and back covers for a calculator (place it so you can still access it when pages are open) and for a pen and highlighter (I’m right handed- so I keep mine on the right.)